- HANA has high CPU consumption due to HANA’s design.

 The Overall Misdirection of SAP’s Explanation

-This paragraph seems to attempt to explain away the consumption of hardware resources by HANA that in fact, should be a concern to administrators.
+This paragraph seems to attempt to explain away the consumption of hardware resources by HANA that should be a concern to administrators.
 This statement is also inconsistent with other explanations about HANA’s use of memory, as can be seen from the SAP graphic below.

 Notice the pool of free memory.